 El Calafate is a city in Argentina, situated on the southern border of Lake Argentino, in the southwest part of Santa Cruz Province, near the edge of the Southern Patagonian Ice Field.
 It is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park.

 El Calafate is a city in the Argentine Patagonia.
 It is situated on the southern border of Lake Argentino, in the southwest part of the Santa Cruz Province, near the edge of the Southern Patagonian Ice Field and about 320 km (200 mi) northwest of Río Gallegos.

-The name of the city is derived from a little bush with yellow flowers and dark blue berries that is very common in Patagonia: the calafate (Berberis buxifolia) which urban legend says that, "once eaten, guarantees your return to Patagonia."
+The name of the city is derived from a little bush with yellow flowers and dark blue berries that is very common in Patagonia, the Calafate (Berberis microphylla).

 The town was officially founded in 1927 by the government of Argentina to promote settlement but it was the creation of nearby Perito Moreno National Park in 1937 that sparked growth and the building of better road access.

 Its strategic location makes it an inevitable stop for travelers.
-El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including the Perito Moreno Glacier and the and the Cerro Chaltén and Cerro Torre.
+El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including the Perito Moreno Glacier as well as Cerro Chaltén and Cerro Torre.

 In the last census 6,143 permanent residents were counted (2001).
 This represents a 20% increase compared with the 1991 census.
 However, due to the expansion of tourism, the population was estimated at more than 28,000 people as of 2020.